 Using and Understanding PVC Pipe and Fittings

-If you are even a little bit familiar with the irrigation industry, you probably already know there are no set industry standards as far as tubing and fitting sizes are concerned.
+If you are even a little bit familiar with the irrigation industry, you probably already know there are no set industry standards as far as flexible poly tubing and fitting sizes are concerned.
 Although PVC is standardized, in its industry, it is still confusing when sizing or matching components with the pipe.
 It seems nothing is really the size it is named.
 In the manufacturing world, this is called nominal sizing.
 This guide was created to explain or clarify the correct sizing and matching of PVC pipe and fittings and the terminology used in this industry.